spatelsuy/Text-Audio-Summarization-GenAI/README.md

 >**Transformers (Hugging Face)** is a library for Natural Language Processing (NLP).
 It enables text summarization using pre-trained AI models like GPT (Generative Pre-trained Transformer), T5 (Text-to-Text Transfer Transformer), BERT (Bidirectional Encoder Representations from Transformers), and BART (Bidirectional and Auto-Regressive Transformers).

+>**Vosk** is also an speech recognition system like Whisper.
+It requires less computational power than Whisper.
+Vosk is primarily for edge applications, suitable for devices with limited resources like mobile phones or IoT devices.

+>**Librosa** is a Python library for audio analysis and feature extraction.
+It helps analyze speech features like pitch, frequency, and tempo before transcription.

+>**NumPy** is a numerical computing library for Python.
+It helps process audio waveforms for analysis.

+>**Pydub** is a Python library for audio processing to convert MP3 → WAV (require for Whisper and Vosk).